Machine-Readable Specifications: The Single Source of Truth for AI-Augmented Hardware Design

 A Concrete Example: Generated CSR Documentation

-To make this tangible, I built a Python script that parses a machine-readable register specification (XML-based) and generates a fully self-contained, interactive HTML documentation site — no server, no database, just static files you can open in a browser or host on an internal web server.
-The golden source is an XML description of every control/status register: address maps, register instances, bit-field definitions, reset values, access policies, and cross-references.
-The script consumes that XML and produces a set of interlinked HTML pages.
+To make this tangible, I built a Python tool that parses a machine-readable register specification (XML) and generates a fully self-contained, interactive HTML documentation site — no server, no database, just static files.
+The golden source describes every control/status register: address maps, instances, bit-field definitions, reset values, access policies, and cross-references.
+The output is a set of interlinked HTML pages with:

-Zero runtime dependencies.
-The generated HTML files are fully self-contained — CSS and JavaScript are inlined.
-They can be opened from a file share, served from a minimal web server, or embedded in a CI artifact.
-No frameworks, no build step, no node_modules.
+- Zero runtime dependencies — CSS and JavaScript are inlined; the output works from a file share, a web server, or a CI artifact.

 The point is not the specific tool — it is the pattern.
 Once the register specification lives in a structured, machine-readable format, building this kind of interactive, searchable, deeply-linked documentation is a weekend project.
 Doing the same thing from a PDF is effectively impossible.